Position

 How to become a Project Specialist?

-2. Gain Experience: Look for internships or entry-level positions in project management.
-This hands-on experience helps build practical skills and industry knowledge.
+2. Gain practical experience through internships or entry-level positions in project management.

 How long does it take to become a Project Specialist?